Waveguide - Group Velocity, Phase Velocity, Cut off Frequency & Impedance

 Cut Off Frequency

-It is the frequency which cannot be propagated through the waveguide.
+It is the frequency that cannot be propagated through the waveguide.
 Its symbol is fc.

 Formulas